8 Days in Israel

 Israeli food tends to be similar to other Mediterranean diets with an influence of local products and traditional Jewish food preparation techniques.
 Dishes such as Baba Ghanoush, falafel, hummus, and shawarma will be very common in addition to tahini, schnitzel, and a breakfast of shakshooka.
 There will also be plenty of more "American" options for those who have "less adventurous" palates.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
 Instead, we include all of your breakfasts to start your day off, then we explore all of the different restaurant options available for lunch and dinner.
 This way we can eat when we want, where we want, and spend what we want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in Israel.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 At the time of writing, citizens of USA, Canada, Australia, New Zelanad, and United Kingdom (among many others) do not need to arrange any visas in advance of your visit to Israel.
 If you are coming from a country other than these please just contact us for more info.